-In the picture above Captain Doug Fullmer checks the flag that has just been folded above the casket of a firefighter.
-There should be no red showing only blue and stars.
-The tradition is that once this flag is folded above the casket that it will never be unfolded.
+In the adjacent picture, Captain Doug Fullmer checks the flag that has just been folded above the casket of a firefighter.
+There should be no red showing, only blue and stars.
+The tradition is that once this flag is folded above the casket, it will never be unfolded.

 Technical Rescue includes any rescue that involves specialized training or equipment.
 Some examples of Technical Rescues include: high angle rope, water, ice, structural collapse, trench, heavy extrication and lifting techniques.

 These rescues are low frequency, high-risk events that require careful training and preparation.
 Logan is part of the Cache County Technical Rescue Team which serves all of Cache Valley.
 The team trains on all rescue topics but has subject matter experts for each type of rescue.

 The Cache County Technical Rescue team is a part of the Northern Utah Technical Rescue Response Team.
 This team unites fire department Technical Rescue Teams from South Davis to the Idaho border, sets training standards and trains together regularly.

 Teams from throughout this area can be called on in times of crisis to assist each other.

 The nature of responding to 911 medical emergencies unfortunately exposes our responders to some horrific scenes.
 Occasionally this takes a toll on the wellness of our responders.
 In order to assist our employees with the stress of these calls, and assist in keeping them emotionally healthy, we have a Critical Incident Stress Management (CISM) program.